To all who are in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ. Romans 1:7

 Paul’s Desire to Visit Rome

-13 Now I don’t want you to be unaware, brothers, that I often planned to come to you, and was hindered so far, that I might have a fruitful harvest among you just as I have had among the rest of the Gentiles.
-14 I am under obligation to both Greeks and to foreigners, both to the wise and to the foolish.
-15 So I am eager to preach the gospel to you also who are in Rome.
+13 Now I do not want you to be unaware, brothers, that I often planned to come to you and was hindered so far, that I might have a fruitful harvest among you just as I have had among the rest of the Gentiles.
+14 I am under obligation to both Greeks and to barbarians, both to the wise and to the foolish.
+15 So I am eager to preach the Gospel to you also who are in Rome.

 17 The wicked shall return to Sheol,